-The most common penalties for failing to comply with cybersecurity-related regulations are related to the entry into consent orders with the federal or state government, class action lawsuits, civil penalties and payment card industry compliance fees (designed to ensure that credit card information is securely maintained).
+The most common penalties for failing to comply with cybersecurityrelated regulations arise from consent orders with the federal or state government, class action lawsuits, civil penalties and payment card industry compliance fees (designed to ensure that credit card information is securely maintained).
 Other potential penalties include cease-and-desist orders; criminal penalties; limitations on activities, functions and operations; registration revocations; and termination of insurance.